 Armstead Oil-Based Satinwood

 Armstead oil-based satinwood is self-undercoating on previously painted woodwork.
-The finish is good, opacity is brilliant, and it is cheap.
-For the price you are getting an amazing product.
+The finish is good, opacity is ok, and it is cheap.
+For the price you pay, you are getting an amazing product.
 I have no issues using it on a job and I’d recommend it to anyone.
 It can take a while to dry, and the paint can often still be tacky the next day.
 It seems to retain a high sheen level for a couple of weeks after you’ve used it, but it calms down to a contemporary flat finish that keeps its colour for years.

 Armstead Oil-Based Undercoat and Gloss

 The undercoat is fine.
 It is the correct viscosity to do a job without being diluted, the adhesion is great, opacity is good, blocks stains well, dries quickly for oil-based and it’s easy to use.
 Everything you want from an undercoat really.